WBPB: History

-In 2020, the simulcast was broken after 30 years and 1540 AM became a Spanish religious station known as “Radio La Voz, 1540.”
+In 2020, the simulcast was broken after 30 years and 1540 AM became a Spanish religious station known as "Radio La Voz, 1540".
 After broadcasting via lease agreement for two years, it was donated by Tabernacle Christian School to Berea Baptist Broadcasting, who had been leasing it.
 The donation was consummated on September 12, 2022, and its call sign was changed from WTBI to WBPB, effective November 1, 2022.

+Berea Baptist Broadcasting closed WBPB in August 2026 and returned the license to the Federal Communications Commission.
+It was cancelled on August 24.